riwaelkari/AI-Home-Doctor-Chatbot/README.md

 - **Conversational Interface**: Interactive chatbot powered by LangChain for seamless user experience.
 - **Image and Audio Support**: Accepts and processes images and audio files for comprehensive assistance.
 - **Bilingual Support**: Accepts both English and Arabic.
-- **Query refinment**: Uses query refiners to make sure the chatbot gets the right user input.
+- **Query refinement**: Uses query refiners to make sure the chatbot gets the right user input.
 - **Gaurdrail Support**: Utilizes Guards to protect the user from unintended chatbot answers.

 ## Datasets